gtunon/elastest-security-service/docs/user-docs.md

 ## Features
 The current version of ESS (v0.5.0) has the following features.
-- A web-based GUI for creating security jobs for detecting security vulnerabilties from tJobs defined in [ElasTest TORM](https://github.com/elastest/elastest-torm)
+- A web-based GUI for creating security jobs for detecting security vulnerabilties from tJobs defined within the [ElasTest TORM](https://github.com/elastest/elastest-torm)
 - Detect the insecure http connection involved in tJobs that are not protected with SSL/TLS
 - Detect cookies that can be stolen using [SSL Stripping attacks](https://paladion.net/ssl-stripping-revisiting-http-downgrading-attacks/)
 - Detect cookies that can be stolen using the [Cross-Site Scripting attack](https://en.wikipedia.org/wiki/Cross-site_scripting)